hdShang/arxiv-daily/docs/cs-RO/2025-09-26/papers/250922149v1-demograsp-universal-dexterous-grasping-from-a-single-demonstration.md

 ---
 layout: default
-title: DemoGrasp: Universal Dexterous Grasping from a Single Demonstration
+title: "DemoGrasp: Universal Dexterous Grasping from a Single Demonstration"
 ---

 # DemoGrasp: Universal Dexterous Grasping from a Single Demonstration